AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/launches/preview.md

 [Timewarp](/help/sites-cloud/authoring/features/page-versions.md#timewarp) can be used with pages that are also included in a launch:

-1. When selecting **Timewarp** mode frrom the page editor you will be asked for a date.
+1. When selecting **Timewarp** mode frrom the page editor, you are asked for a date.
 Select a date that is after the promotion date of the launch:
    ![Navigate launch from Page Editor](/help/sites-cloud/authoring/assets/launches-timewarp-01.png)

-1. The content appropriate at that date will be shown:
+1. The content appropriate at that date is shown:
    ![Navigate launch from Page Editor](/help/sites-cloud/authoring/assets/launches-timewarp-02.png)

    >[!NOTE]
    >
-   >Whichever launch has the live date closest to - and before - the date selected will be applicable and its content will be shown.
+   >Whichever launch has the live date closest to - and before - the date selected is applicable and its content is shown.